-Beauty Uncovered, a final year campaign project by Belinda Goh Si Qian, Amanda Low Li Yi, Kimberly Teo Zhiqin and Ng Xinyu (all CS’19), strives to encourage females to engage in an ethical beauty routine.
+Beauty Uncovered, a final year campaign project by Belinda Goh Si Qian, Amanda Low Li Yi, Kimberly Ong Zhiqin and Ng Xinyu (all CS’19), strives to encourage females to engage in an ethical beauty routine.
 This includes being aware of the production methods of cosmetics, choosing animal cruelty-free products and reusing the packaging of beauty products.

 Apart from roadshows on the NTU campus, they have extended their reach to the National University of Singapore and the Singapore Management University.
 They have also held weekend pop-ups at two cafes: The Social Space in Chinatown and The Plain Jane in Serangoon.

 The main highlight of their booths was a beauty swap, which saw consumers bring their lightly used, or unused products to either exchange or donate.

 “From our surveys, we found that most people think that they don’t have much impact on the environment as a mere individual.
 We want to tell these people that ultimately, it’s not about how much you do, but the little steps that you take,” said Ng.

 Ciao Cutlery, Bye was a project started by a group of third-year students — Joshua Ng, Jade Wong, Vanessa Tan, Esther Soh and Melissa Lee (all CS’20).
 After being exposed to social activism in the United States during their semestral exchange in 2018, they were inspired to start a project to empower social change.

 “If you’re willing to use metal straws in place of plastic straws, I don’t think it’s that difficult to switch to reusable cutlery.”